top of page

 Rather than respond with quick proclamations, Lincoln waited.
 He spent long nights reflecting, listening, and drafting what would become one of the most consequential documents in American history: the Emancipation Proclamation.

-Lincoln had already written it.
-But he wouldn’t release it until the time was right.
+Lincoln wouldn’t release it until the time was right.

 He believed major decisions required two forms of courage, the strength to act, and the restraint to wait until action would do the most good.